krisk0/pc-linux-android/README.rst

 x86_64-pc-linux-android toolchain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 (including bionic library) can be compiled from source and installed as a native compiler on any amd64/Intel64 desktop running Linux, without using any propriety binary code.
-Just like uclibc toolchain brought can be brought to ``/usr/x86_64-pc-linux-uclibc`` via ``crossdev`` script.
+Just like uclibc toolchain can be brought to ``/usr/x86_64-pc-linux-uclibc`` via ``crossdev`` script.

 Ebuild scripts compiling and installing bionic library (``libc.so``, ``libm.so``, ...), dynamic interpreter ``/system/bin/linker`` and ``/system/bin/linker64`` and everything else required to natively run or compile from source 64-bit or 32-bit Android software (for x86 or x86_64 platform) will be here soon.